The Ultimate Guide to Doing Business in South Korea

 Don’t expect to be presented with the information you need.
 Prepare specific questions regarding key info.

-If something is absolutely necessary, politely when you can receive it.
+If something is absolutely necessary, ask politely when you can receive it.
 Don’t persist if they continue to be reluctant.

 Koreans tend to answer questions after providing context.
 The most important part is at the end.